DarrenHuangTW/overdose-rag/speaker_notes.md

 ### The Magic Behind Understanding
 **Simple explanation:**
+> Before we get into embedding, i want to quickly clarify because most people nowadays when it comes to AI, we are thinking of generative ai models like chatgpt, gemini, or even image generation model etc.

+> But there are actually another branch of AI models, that's called embedding model.
+And there's actually one that's we are all very familiar with in the SEO industry: BERT.

+> Big distinquish here: Generative model generate text (tokens) based on given inputs; Embedding models generates a numeric representative for a given inputs.

 > "Embeddings are like GPS coordinates for words and concepts - they turn messy human language into precise mathematical points in space."

+> Next on I want to show you what does that mean when I say convert text into a numeric representative and how similarity is calculated.

 **Demo with your notebook:**
 - Show the "cat" embedding: `[0.025, -0.023, -0.016...]`
 - **Key insight:** "This isn't random!
-Each of these 1,536 numbers captures different aspects of 'cat' - but not in ways we can easily interpret.
-The magic is that similar concepts end up with similar number patterns, even though we can't say exactly what each dimension represents."
+Each of these 1,536 numbers captures something about 'cat' - maybe dimension 245 represents 'furriness' and dimension 891 represents 'domestication'"

 ### The SEO Connection
 **Real talk for your audience:**